AADavin/RelativeDating/README.md

 1. Compute reconciliations using ALEml_undated.
 Store all the uTs files in the same folder
-2. Parse all the transfers and put them on the same file: python parse_transfers.py folder_with_uTs > AllTransfers.tsv You need the species tree in a file.
+2. Parse all the transfers and put them on the same file: python parse_transfers.py folder_with_uTs > AllTransfers.tsv 3.You need the species tree in a file.
 The species tree must have its inner nodes named  using the same way that ALE does.
 The easiest way is just take a random reconciliation (the uml_rec file), and get the tree from there.
 A short command to that is: head -3 your_reconciliation.ale.uml_rec | tail -1 | cut -f 2 > RefTree.nwk
-3. Bootstrap the transfers: This script automatically filters transfers smaller than 0.05 and converts the transfers to constraints python bootstrap_transfers.py AllTransfers.tsv RefTree.nwk 100
+4. Bootstrap the transfers: This script automatically filters transfers smaller than 0.05 and converts the transfers to constraints python bootstrap_transfers.py AllTransfers.tsv RefTree.nwk 100
-4. Get the commands to run maxtic python prepare_maxtic_commands.py folder_with_the_replicates RefTree.nwk > coms
+5. Get the commands to run maxtic python prepare_maxtic_commands.py folder_with_the_replicates RefTree.nwk > coms
-5. Run MaxTiC, once for each Replicate parallel -j n_of_threads < coms
+6. Run MaxTiC, once for each Replicate parallel -j n_of_threads < coms
-6. Parse the bootstrapped result python read_bootstrap.py ./ > ResultsBootstrap.tsv
+7. Parse the bootstrapped result python read_bootstrap.py ./ > ResultsBootstrap.tsv
-7. Get those that appear in at least 95 of the replicates: awk -F "\t" '$3 >= 95 {print $1,$2,$3}' OFS="\t"  ResultsBootstrap.tsv > HighSupportConstraints.tsv
+8. Get those that appear in at least 95 of the replicates: awk -F "\t" '$3 >= 95 {print $1,$2,$3}' OFS="\t"  ResultsBootstrap.tsv > HighSupportConstraints.tsv
-8. Run MaxTiC on those constraints python MaxTiC.py RefTree.nwk HighSupportConstraints.tsv Global
+9. Run MaxTiC on those constraints python MaxTiC.py RefTree.nwk HighSupportConstraints.tsv Global
-9. Run the order explorer with a very low temperature (use the MaxTiC tree as the departure point!): python order_explorer.py -tree Global_MaxTiCTree.nwk -constraints HighSupportConstraints.tsv -T 0.00000000000000000000000000001 -f 1000 -o Orders
+10. Run the order explorer with a very low temperature (use the MaxTiC tree as the departure point!): python order_explorer.py -tree Global_MaxTiCTree.nwk -constraints HighSupportConstraints.tsv -T 0.00000000000000000000000000001 -f 1000 -o Orders
 By default order_explorer runs 10^6 cycles.
 You can sample every 1000th cycle (-f option) to get 1000 node orders compatible with the constraints.
 ## Scripts